Samyak2/netlify-dns-zone-file/README.md

 ### Run on Replit

+1. Open [the Repl](https://replit.com/@samyaks/netlify-dns-zone-file) and click on the play button to run it once.
 1. Export the netlify token as an environment variable:
     ```bash
     export NETLIFY_TOKEN=<your token here>
     ```
-1. Run the tool.
+1. Run the tool again.
 The output will contain the names of the `.zone` files that were generated.
     ```bash
     ./main
     ```